 “Two men look out through the same bars: One sees the mud, and one sees the stars.” -Frederick Langbridge, A Cluster of Quiet Thoughts

-r and force of optimism can never be underestimated.
+The power and force of optimism can never be underestimated.
 In fact, your personal development and growth over your lifetime depends upon it.
 When you are able to see the positive in every situation, you are better equipped to recognize and take advantage of opportunities that come your way.
 In other words, you are more able to spring into positive action in the face of life’s challenges.
 Plenty of research has been done that shows how optimism plays a big role in higher achievement.

 Perhaps the most significant aspect of optimism is its power to transform the negative thoughts in our heads.
 Negative self-talk completely limits our ability to think creatively and get ourselves out of sticky situations.
 When we push forward in the face of negative self-talk, we are practicing optimism.
 Positive self-talk greatly increases our chances of success and of moving forward in tough situations.
 The very fuel of success is our optimistic belief that we can impact situations and play a role in the outcome of our lives.
 When things begin to look dark and your mind is concocting every possible negative outcome, look for the rainbow of optimism that is always available in your mind.